MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-management-service.md

 1. Under the **Configuration profiles** pivot, select **Add a profile**.
 1. Under **Add a configuration profile**, enter a profile name and description and then select **Add**.

-After confirmation, you'll be able to go to the profile and configure the policies and extensions you want to use.
+After confirmation, you'll be able to go to the profile and configure the policies, and extensions you want to use.

 #### Import a configuration profile